-Metal Cap
+/ Metal Cap

-Use only the cap supplied on the regulator.
+DO NOT REMOVE -Yellow Natural Gas Plunger Install Gas Fitting Here Use only the cap supplied on the regulator.
 Do not use an off the shelf pipe plug.
 This can damage the plunger.
 The supplied regulator cap is designed so it will not engage the unused gas type.

-Apply thread sealant to the threads on the connection fitting.
+4. Apply thread sealant to the threads on the connection fitting.
 While pushing in, rotate the fitting clockwise until the threads engage the regulator.
 After the fitting has been hand tightened into the regulator use a wrench to complete tightening of the fitting.
 Install additional fitting to connect to the house supply.

-Use only the metal cap.
 DO NOT use an off the shelf 3/8" NPT pipe plug.
 This will damage the plungers located inside the regulator.